No list of the finest loosehead props of all-time would ever be complete without Tom Smith.

 He was handed his first cap against England at Twickenham and went on to play twice more that year before being called up by Ian McGeechan for The British & Irish Lions.

-With his reputation enhanced by his strong scrummaging and good hands against the Springboks, Smith was soon a regular fixture in the Scotland team as he made the shirt his own.
+With his reputation enhanced by his strong scrummaging and excellent hands against the Springboks, Smith was soon a regular fixture in the Scotland team as he made the shirt his own.

 While he missed the 1998 Championship with injury, he was back the following year and appeared in three of Scotland’s games as they clinched their 15th title on points difference.